hyanan16/TrustLLM/README.md

 # Contact

-We are still working in next version of TrustLLM and welcome your constribution.
+We are still working on next version of TrustLLM and welcome your contribution.
 You can contribute to the following sections:

 - Dataset construction
 - The expansion of other trustworthy aspects